emper0r/conky-confs/README.rst

 If you like the screenshot and have a screen with size 1280x728, just put the files in the correct path and run conky.

-- Put 'bin' and 'Config' directories into your HOME/user as hidden directories
+- Put 'bin' and 'Conky' directories into your HOME/user as hidden directories

   $ cp bin ~/.bin